Boroughs of New York City

 New York City was originally confined to Manhattan Island and the smaller surrounding islands that formed New York County.
 As the city grew northward, it began annexing areas on the mainland, absorbing territory from Westchester County into New York County in 1874 (West Bronx) and 1895 (East Bronx).
 During the 1898 consolidation, this territory was organized as the Borough of the Bronx, though still part of New York County.
 In 1914, Bronx County was split off from New York County so that each borough was then coterminous with a county.

 When the western part of Queens County was consolidated with New York City in 1898, that area became the Borough of Queens.
 In 1899, the remaining eastern section of Queens County was split off to form Nassau County on Long Island, thereafter making the borough and county of Queens coextensive with each other.

 Terminology

 The term borough was adopted in 1898 to describe a form of governmental administration for each of the five fundamental constituent parts of the newly consolidated city.
 Under the 1898 City Charter adopted by the New York State Legislature, a borough is a municipal corporation that is created when a county is merged with populated areas within it.

-The limited powers of the boroughs are inferior to the authority of the government of New York City, contrasting significantly with the powers of boroughs as that term is used in Connecticut, New Jersey, and Pennsylvania, where a borough is an independent level of government, as well as with borough forms used in other states and in Greater London.
+The limited powers of the boroughs are inferior to the authority of the government of New York City.
+This contrasts with the powers of boroughs in Connecticut, New Jersey, and Pennsylvania, where a borough is an independent level of government; as well as with borough forms used in other states, in Greater London, and boroughs in the United Kingdom.